|

 * Step 6 - Setting It Down

 Leave your finished paperalone to "simmer" for a day or two.
-Then revisitb it.
+Then revisitb

 You will be amazed at what you catch.
 Read and revise again before submitting.